-Research limitations/implications - The sources of primary data for this research are interviews with community workers, energy project proponents and BOP community leaders.
-Future research requires pilot programmes where results can be measured and successes can be replicated in other communities.
+Research limitations/implications - The sources of primary data for this research work are interviews with community workers, energy project proponents and BOP community leaders.
+Future research requires pilot programs where results can be measured and successes can be replicated in other communities.

-Practical implications - The insights derived from the research will enable the design of better programmes aimed at the BOP.
-Positive outcomes should come from improved effectiveness and efficiencies of current approaches and possible new opportunities for leveraging current efforts by governments and civil society with business.
+Practical implications - The insights derived from the research work will enable the design of better programs aimed at the BOP.
+Positive outcomes can be expected to come from improved effectiveness and efficiencies of current approaches and possible new opportunities for leveraging current efforts by governments and civil society with business.

-Social implications - The most significant possible outcome of this research would be to enhance the sustainability of current interventions aimed at the BOP.
-Many corporate social responsibility (CSR) activities are superficial, short-term initiatives, with time frames corresponding to quarterly statements meant for the public and external stakeholders.
+Social implications - The most significant, possible outcome of this research would be to enhance the sustainability of current interventions aimed at the BOP.
+Many corporate social responsibility activities are superficial, short-term initiatives, with time frames corresponding to quarterly statements meant for the public and external stakeholders.
 Unfortunately, the BOP environment is more structurally complex and requires systemic understanding.

 Originality/value - Many of the existing interventions do not capture the needs of the BOP.
-This work looks at this segment of the client system and tries to identify gaps in the programme design in order to focus on the target group.
+This paper looks at this segment of the client system and tries to identify gaps in the program design to focus on this segment.

-Keywords: Renewable energy, Philippine poverty, Millennium development goals, Sustainable communities, Rural electrification
+Keywords Philippines, Poverty, Renewable energy, Philippine poverty,

+Millennium development goals, Sustainable communities, Rural electrification Paper type Research paper